Archive

 Facts About The Mesosphere – What It Is And Its Defining Characteristics

-Earth's atmosphere consists of five distinct layers.
-The mesosphere is the third layer, located above the stratosphere and below the[...]
+Earth's atmosphere consists of five layers, each with its own features.
+The mesosphere is the third layer, located above the[...]

-What Is A Sundog – Defining A Parhelion And How It Occurs
+Defining A Sundog Or Parhelion And How It Occurs

 What Is A Sundog

-On the odd occasion, while looking at the horizon during sunset or sunrise, one may observe what looks like "multiple suns.", We take a closer look at this meteorological phenomenon known as a sundog.
+On some rare occasions, while looking at the horizon during sunset or sunrise, one can observe what looks like "multiple suns."
+We take a closer look at this meteorological phenomenon known as a sundog.

-A sundog, also known as a parhelion, is a bright optical phenomenon occurring near the horizon on the left, right, or both sides of the sun at a 22-degree radius.
+A sundog or parhelion is defined as a bright optical phenomenon occurring near the horizon on the left, right, or both sides of the sun at a 22-degree radius.
 It is a result of sunlight refracted by hexagon-shaped ice crystals in Cirrus clouds with their primary axis vertically orientated.

 A sundog (or sun dog) is part of a family of optical meteorological phenomena that occurs as a result of sunlight or moonlight being refracted (bent) by ice crystals in high-altitude Cirrus clouds that observers view as different shapes and displays.